sebasmonia/tfsmacs/README.md

 All commands have pretty self-explanatory names.
 There are a few special modes for pending changes and history described below.

+### Initial setup

+If you have never worked with TFS before, the function `tfsmacs-setup-collection` will help you setup your workspace and mappings.
+Just follow the prompts.

 ### Target selection

 Some commands alter their behaviour depending on the context: